Shemplo/Java-Streams-Etudes/readme.md

 There are also some tasks that will make think even experienced programmers.
 Try to solve them all.

-> **16** tasks are available now
+> **> 20** tasks are available now

 ### What to do

 > Clone repository → implement methods → run tests → fix mistakes

 Methods to implement are placed in class `tasks.StreamTasks` in `src` folder.
-Initially they are stubbed with `UnsupportedOperationException` (and tests know about that).
+Initially they are stubbed with standard `UnsupportedOperationException` (and tests know about that).
-You need to replace such lines with solution consists of stream flow or something related to it.
+You need to replace such lines with solution consists of stream flow or something related to it (description and hints for each task are provided).

-It's **prohibited** to use standard cycles (`for`, `while`, recursion) or conditions (`if`, `if-else`, ...) out of stream operations because all tasks are formulated so that they can be solved in functional approach.
+It's **prohibited** to use standard cycles (`for`, `while`, `do-while`, recursion) at all and conditions (`if`, `if-else`, ...) out of stream operations.
+The main goal of this project is to teach you how to use functional approach in practice.
 One **possible exclusion** from pure functional paradigm is declaring and usage of local variables.

 ### Running tests

 Due to this project is orientated to beginners **no dependent libraries** are required.
+If you know how to add dependencies and really know for what then you can do it manually (but, be pointed, all tasks can be solved using only standard Java library).

 > Main requirement is **JVM of 11 version (or higher)**